naresh0902/UART_Implementation_on_Basys3/README.md

 ### 2. Data Processing

 - The top-level module includes the line:  assign rec_data1 = rec_data + 1.
-- **This increments the received ASCII code by 1 before sending it back **:
--This increments the received ASCII code by 1 before sending it back.
+- This increments the received ASCII code by 1 before sending it back.

--Input: a (ASCII 97) → FPGA sends back: b (ASCII 98)
+- Input: a (ASCII 97) → FPGA sends back: b (ASCII 98)
 -To echo exact characters, replace with: assign rec_data1 = rec_data;